cbor-wg/CBORbis/j.md

 {{comparison-app}} lists some existing binary formats and discusses how well they do or do not fit the design objectives of the Concise Binary Object Representation (CBOR).

-This document is a revised edition of {{RFC7049}}, with editorial improvements, added detail, and fixed errata.
-This revision formally obsoletes RFC 7049, while keeping full compatibility of the interchange format from RFC 7049.
-It does not create a new version of the format.

 ## Objectives